How To Ride the Bus Videos

 - Limited-stop Express Service - Limited-stop express bus service between Brentwood, Oakley, and Antioch to Pittsburg BART.
 Only four stops between Brentwood and BART!
 The fastest option for BART commuters.

-- Dial-a-Ride/Paratransit - Door to door transportation for seniors and qualifying individuals
+- Paratransit - Door to door transportation for seniors and qualifying individuals

 Video 2: PLANNING YOUR TRIP/READING THE SCHEDULE